 - Move your body.
 If you track your movement on a wearable, you may notice that you went from rabbit to snail in two days.
 That 82 step walk to the bathroom is now 12 steps.
 That 256 step walk to the cafeteria is now four steps because you're set up in your kitchen.
 Set a timer (Focusbooster is my timer of choice for many reasons.
 Use code Marcey2019 for 30% off any plan) and get up every 50 minutes, 90 max, to prevent glute amnesia.

 - Standing Desk.
 A couple of my clients have gotten creative at home because they are used to their standing desks.
 I have used a standing desk for at least a decade (when I had to google medical cart to find one).
 An ironing board or table or books on top of a table can work in a pinch.
 Since this is going to be a longer time than just a couple of days, invest in something that will be more ergonomic.

 If you need to move around your house because you are dodging spouses working from home and kids playing, use a FitDesk portable desk, sit-to-stand desk, or go all out and get a FitBike!
 I've reviewed the FitBike and desk mats here.

 There you have it.
 A few more ideas to help you work productive and healthy from home.
 My business has shifted.
 I'm being requested for virtual webinars and am focusing on helping my coaching and corporate clients move into an all-remote world for now.
 The masterclass will be launching in April.
 My free, virtual Focus90 sessions are up for March and April to help people GSD as a virtual community.
-I don't have on the catastrophe glasses because it won't help me mentally and am limiting my news, so I don't go into overload with information.
-I'm smart, but not obsessed.
+I don't have on the catastrophe glasses because it won't help me mentally, and I am limiting my news so I don't go into overload with information.
+I'm smart but not obsessed.
 It's a challenging time that is changing day to day.
 May you all be safe, healthy, and secure as the next few weeks unfold.